Pruthavirajsingh/URL-Shortener/README.md

    ```

 4. **Set up environment variables:**
-   - Create a `.env` file in the `backend` directory and add the following variables:
+   - Due to sensitive credentials, the `.env` file is not included in the repository.
+You need to create your own `.env` file in the `backend` directory and add the following variables:
      ```sh
      PORT=5000
      MONGO_URI=your_mongodb_connection_string
      ```
+   - Replace `your_mongodb_connection_string` with your actual MongoDB connection string.(I used MongoDB Atlas)

 5. **Start the backend server:**
    ```sh